Pros and cons, different usage scenarios

 A WiFi extender is essentially like a small hub that can physically be placed in between both your router and your PC to take the WiFi signal from your router and extend it out to a longer distance.

 A powerline adapter requires two outlets, plugged into the mains of your home.
-The powerline adapters can connect wirelessly or wired to your router and send the signal through the electric wiring of your home, which allows it to travel further and remove the restriction of walls.
+The powerline adapters can connect wirelessly or wired to your router and send the network data through the electric wiring of your home, which allows it to travel further and remove the restriction of walls.

 Which is Better?
 A Powerline Adapter or WiFi Extender?